Park Geun-hye: Downfall of South Korea's political princess

 Subsequent apologies from Park fell largely on deaf ears, and months of political stalemate and divisive public protests continued.

-But the woman who spent much of her life in and out of the Blue House will have to leave it again, this time for good.
+The woman who spent much of her life in and out of the Blue House has left it again -- this time for good.